 A plan that addresses the qualification of teachers and administrators at the public charter school, including compliance with state law and regulation regarding Virginia Board of Education licensing requirements.

-A plan to provide high-quality professional develop programs.
+A plan to provide high-quality professional development programs.

 Provisions for the evaluation of staff at regular intervals and in accordance with state law and regulation.